abcnorio/R-largenum-integration/README.md

-﻿# R code to enable integration functions for very large number
+﻿# R code to enable integration functions to work with very large numbers

 ## Overview